alexanderenrique/alexanderenrique.github.io/src/general/Today-I-Learned.md

 ## Learnings

+### 11/07/2025
+-Learned that Web Socket Http, ModbusTCP and ProXr are all communications protocols, which I half knew, but I was able to decipher which protocol was being used by the standard port used on the SNSF interlocks.
+Probably.
+They can have differeent ports of course.

 ### 11/3/2025
 - Converting from OBJ to GLB, and how to use them in model-viewer
 - React and CSS, like how they work together and interact